rails/webpacker/README.md

 (or run `bundle exec rails webpacker:install:react` in a existing Rails app already setup with Webpacker).

-The installer will add all relevant dependencies using Yarn, any changes to the configuration files and an example React component to your project in `app/javascript/packs` so that you can experiment with React right away.
+The installer will add all relevant dependencies using Yarn, changes to the configuration files, and an example React component to your project in `app/javascript/packs` so that you can experiment with React right away.